jcerrutti/jcerrutti/README.md

 ### Hi!
 My name is Juan 👋
-#### I'm a Frontend Developer who enjoys learning new technologies and buys domains without using it.
+#### I'm a Frontend Developer who enjoys learning new technologies and buys domains without using them.

 My favorite language by far is __JavaScript__, and my passion is to understand more about the foundations and why _NaN is a number_ 🤔.